Mirage415/Tracerouter/README.md

-# Traceroute
+# Tracerouter

-A Python-based, multi-protocol traceroute implementation and handler, with an accompanying Docker network of routers/servers for testing.
+An Electron-based, multi-protocol traceroute visualization application with an interactive globe display for network path tracking.

 ---